Difference between rich and poor is increasing in Germany. Image Courtesy – https://www.linkedin.com

-Social inequality in Germany is increasing gradually, and in recent times it has become a point of debate among top the experts in economics worldwide.
+Social inequality in Germany is increasing gradually, and in recent times it has become a point of debate among the experts in economics worldwide.
 Economic growth is getting inactive as the federal government expected only 1.4% increase in growth.
 The difference between rich and poor is increasing gradually, which is not at all good for a country’s economy.

 Read: Same-sex marriage is now legal in Australia